TZstatsADS/Fall2018-Project4-sec2-grp4/README.md

 	+ Lujia Wang
 	+ Jiaqian Yu

 + **Project summary**: In this project, we created an OCR post-processing procedure to enhance Tesseract OCR output in two steps.
 We split the text files by group and for each group, as a first step, classify each word using Cross-validated Support Vector Machines as erroneous and correct.
-Secondly we perform error correction using probability scoring on the erroneous tokens.
+After detecting the erroneous words, we perform error correction using probability scoring on them and finally evaluate our model performance using precision and recall.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))
 	+ Tao Han: